 We’ve heard from dozens of other practices owners who’ve been double sold too.
 If you have SEO and PPC, these crooked online marketers will sell you SEM on top of it when SEM is in reality just SEO and PPC.
 Don’t be fooled by name changes and be a victim of this SEO scam.

-Watch out for terms like Conversion Software, Marketing Automation, or Fast Social – where it’s not clear what the services are.
+Watch out for terms that obscure what the services actually are, like Conversion Software, Marketing Automation, or Fast Social.
 When it comes to online marketing the services that work to attract new patients are pretty simple.
 They are a direct response website, expert content added to your blog, local listings, and PPC.

 Not only is this double selling a total scam, but you also won’t get any benefit by doubling up on your Local Listings or SEO and PPC services.
 It will do more harm than good!